MercuryWorkshop/Pollen/readme.md

 Then simpily we just create the file and restart.

 ## Credits
-- Failed And Failed Again - Scaratek
+- Pollen Developer - Scaratek
 - Discovery Of The Overlook - Rafflesia
 - Script Developer - OlyB
 - Logo - Nitelite